snoofox/snoo/README.md

 - 🌐 Multi-provider support - Reddit, RSS feeds, Lobsters, and more coming soon
 - 📰 Browse posts from all your subscribed sources in one unified feed
+- 🔍 Filter posts by source with interactive toggle UI
-- 💬 Read comments with threaded replies and colored thread indicators (Reddit)
+- 💬 Read comments with threaded replies and colored thread indicators (Reddit & Lobsters)
+- 📖 Read full articles directly in the terminal
+- 🎯 Subscribe to different Reddit sorts (hot, new, rising, top, best)
 - 🎨 Multiple color themes (Catppuccin, Dracula, GitHub, Peppermint, and more)
 - 📦 No authentication needed - uses public APIs
 - 💾 Smart caching with SQLite